eXpandFramework/Reactive.XAF/tools/Xpand.VersionConverter/ReadMe.md

 ![](https://img.shields.io/nuget/v/Xpand.VersionConverter.svg?label=nuget.org&style=flat) ![](https://img.shields.io/nuget/dt/Xpand.VersionConverter.svg?style=flat)
 # Example
 3 years ago I develop a my cool 5 xaf modules about X domain.
-I installed the Xpand.VersionConverter nuget package, I compiled them and publish them on Nuget.
+I used the `Xpand.VersionConverter` nuget package, I compiled them and publish on Nuget.

 3 years passed and I want to use them in a new project.
-I just need to install the nuget packages and they will work even if DX assemblies names change every year, because the Xpand.VersionConverter will patche the versions on each build.
+I just need to install the nuget packages and they will work even if DevExpress assemblies names change every year (Major nuilds).
+This is the result of Xpand.VersionConverter that patches the version on each build.
 The **support cost** for my XAF modules closes to **zero**.

-The alternative is to have a full CI and support it (VERY COSTLY), version strategy bound to DX versioning just for being able to republish the packages.
+The alternative is to have a full Continuous Integration pipeline and support it (VERY COSTLY), a version strategy bound to DevExpress versioning just for being able to republish the packages.

 You might say that do not even know whats a CI (Continuous Integration) or perhaps I do not use a CI, but think again, storing the project, taking backups, git repository, open visual studio, Ctrl+F5 is actually a CI.
 ## Technicals